justangel89/justangel89/README.md

-## Hi, I'm Justangel, and I'm working on Noctra, a mobile app for horror movie fans. 👻
+## Hi, I'm JustAngel, and I'm working on Noctra, a mobile app for horror movie fans. 👻

 Noctra is a horror movie catalog where people can discover what to watch, explore different horror subgenres, rate movies, leave comments, and find new recommendations through Movies of the Week.